opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/bucket_inventories/configuring_a_bucket_inventory.rst

 Procedure
 ---------

 #.
-In the bucket list, click the bucket you want to operate.
-The **Overview** page is displayed.
+In the bucket list, click the bucket you want to operate to go to the **Objects** page.

 #.
-In the navigation pane, click **Inventories**.
+In the navigation pane, choose **Inventories**.
 The inventory list is displayed.

 #.
 Click **Create**.
 The **Create Inventory** dialog box is displayed.